H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 ## 8.2 Formal Embedding, Tag, and Envelope Model

 Formally, Ms. Jarvis’s internal semantic state and retrieval metadata are modeled in a way that mirrors the Hilbert‑space formalism familiar from quantum mechanics, adapted for vector embeddings, tags, and entanglement envelopes.
+(See Figure 8.1 for a system‑level view of how these components relate.)

 - **State space**
   Let \(\mathcal{V}\) be the embedding space, treated as a real Hilbert space where each item \(x_i\) is represented by a vector \(v_i \in \mathcal{V}\).
 Inner products and norms encode similarity and magnitude, and neighborhoods in this space reflect semantic relatedness as captured by the underlying embedding model and stored by Chroma across multiple collections.